Bob Morgan (Illinois politician)

-Bob Morgan (born May 27, 1980) is a lawyer and politician who currently serves as Assistant Majority Leader and Floor Whip in the Illinois House of Representatives.
-A Democrat, he represents House District 58, which covers the Chicago North Shore suburbs, including all or parts of Bannockburn, Deerfield, Glencoe, Highwood, Highland Park, Lake Bluff, Lake Forest, Lincolnshire, Northbrook, and North Chicago.
+Bob Morgan is a lawyer and politician who currently serves as Assistant Majority Leader and Floor Whip in the Illinois House of Representatives.
+A Democrat, he represents House District 58, which covers the Chicago North Shore suburbs, including all or parts of Bannockburn, Deerfield, Glencoe, Highwood, Highland Park, Lake Bluff, Lake Forest, Lincolnshire, Mettawa, Northbrook, and North Chicago.

-In September 2024, Morgan was appointed to the Illinois Guardianship and Advocacy Commission, where he helps safeguard the rights of persons with disabilities by helping supervise the development of Illinois' public guardianship services.

-Committee Assignments
+Committee assignments

-During the 104th Illinois General Assembly, Morgan serves on the following Illinois House committees:
+During the 104th Illinois General Assembly, Morgan served on the following Illinois House committees: